 For that reason, if you see a fight break out, walk away from it quickly.
 That way you won’t become a victim — or a witness.

-You’d be surprised how quickly the fire department can hose blood off the street after a shooting and make it look like nothing ever happened.
+I’m always surprised at how quickly the fire department can hose blood off the street after a shooting and make it look like nothing ever happened.

 However, a restraining order is just a piece of paper and won’t help much if someone tracks you down.